Online Trajectory Optimization for Persistent Monitoring Problems in Partitioned Environments

 \section{Conclusion and Future Work}

-In this paper we presented a novel \ac{pm} formulation by assuming that the agent has piecewise smooth dynamics.
+In this paper we presented a \ac{pm} formulation with the additional feature that the agent has piecewise smooth dynamics.
 With the goal of optimizing an average steady-state mean estimation error, we designed a periodic agent trajectory in two stages.
-First, in an offline approach, we created a global path planner and computed a target visiting sequence.
-This yielded an initial cycle for the agent to follow; this cycle was then optimized online.
-Simulations support rapid convergence to the optimal configuration for a given visiting sequence, at least under the settings considered.
+First, in an offline step, we created a global path planner and computed a target visiting sequence.
+This yielded an initial closed trajectory for the agent to follow, which was optimized online.

-While the approach we developed is a complete solution of the \ac{pm} problem defined, improvements on each level are possible.
-For instance, we currently do not optimize the switching segments with respect to the global cost metric -- they are computed once and fixed afterwards.
+As already mentioned, two aspects of the paper require a more detailed analysis.
+First, the switching segments are computed once and fixed afterwards.
 Their optimization in a global sense could benefit the overall performance.
 This is not a straightforward task, since even small alterations can change the traversed regions along the switching path.
 It is conceivable that suddenly another target region is visited along the altered switching path, which modifies the visiting sequence and requires the addition of a new monitoring segment.